Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: INTRODUCTION

-There are a limited number of works on non-ZOH event-triggered control.
-Among them is the idea of model-based event-triggered control~\cite{EG-PA:2013, MH-FD:2013, HZ-etal:2016,LZ-etal:2021}.
-In this method the control input to the plant is time-varying even between two successive events and is generated using a model of the plant.
-Essentially, both the controller and the actuator have identical copies of the model and synchronously update the state of the model in an event-triggered manner.
-For this reason, the method is mainly used in control of linear systems.
-Another method based on non-ZOH is event-triggered dead-beat control~\cite{BD-etal:2017}.
-In this method, the controller transmits a sequence of control inputs to the actuator at each triggering instant over communication channel.
-This control sequence is stored in a buffer and applied sequentially to the plant until the next control packet arrives.
-References~\cite{AL-JS:2023,KH-etal:2017} extend the idea of deadbeat control in that the actuator applies the control input to the plant based on first-order-hold (FOH) between the control sequence until it receives a new sequence at the next triggering instant.
-In our recent work~\cite{AR-PT:2023}, we propose an event-triggered parameterized control method for stabilization of linear systems.
+Model-based ETC~\cite{EG-PA:2013, MH-FD:2013} is one among the limited number of works on non-ZOH ETC. In this method the control input to the plant is time-varying even between two successive events and is generated using a model of the plant whose state is updated in an event-triggered manner.
+Other control methods based on non-ZOH control are event/self-triggered MPC~\cite{HL-YS:2014, HL-etal:2018} and event-triggered dead-beat control (DBC)~\cite{BD-etal:2017}.
+In these methods, the controller transmits a sequence of control inputs to the actuator at each triggering instant and the actuator applies this control sequence to the plant until the next control packet arrives.
+References~\cite{AL-JS:2023,KH-etal:2017} extend this idea based on first-order-hold (FOH), where, the control input is linearly interpolated between sampling points in the prediction horizon.

+Our recent work~\cite{AR-PT:2023} proposes a novel non-ZOH based ETC method, called as event-triggered parameterized control (ETPC) method, for stabilization of linear systems.
+In~\cite{AR-PT:2024}, we extend this control method to nonlinear control settings with external disturbances.
+There are also a few papers~\cite{AR-AK-PT:2024,SD-eal:2023} that use a parameterized control law in MPC like problems but not with event-triggering.